WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 "You may be seated."
 &nbsp;

 To maintain security of the trial, the location of the courtroom was kept secret.

-The only people present at the hearing were SavySoda staff, guards, prosecutor, defense counsel, and the accused.
+Only SavySoda staff, guards, prosecutor, defense counsel, and the accused were present.
-&nbsp;

 Captains of the various alliances would be permitted to attend only as holograms.